 CO2 conversion to fuel; New sorbent-based process that can convert CO2 captured from power plants (or other large sources) by reducing it with methane and water into a mixture of carbon monoxide and hydrogen

-Carbon fibers, Cement, Technology, Industrial Capture, Plastics, Synthetic hydrocarbons, Long-term Storage, Polymers, Process chemicals, Post-combustion, Synthetic materials, Short-term Recycling, Lab, ALL
+Carbon fibers, Technology, Cement, Plastics, Synthetic hydrocarbons, Industrial Capture, Polymers, Process chemicals, Long-term Storage, Post-combustion, Synthetic materials, Short-term Recycling, Lab, ALL

 The Global CO2 Initiative at the University of Michigan aims to identify and pursue commercially sustainable approaches that reduce atmospheric CO2 levels by 4 gigatons/year.